hsemple/pythongis_tutorials/docs/source/functions.rst

-3. The function below plot a graph.
+4. The function below plots a graph.
 X1 and x2 define the range of the graph over the x axis.

 .. code-block:: python